yotan-dev/mad-island-mods/README.md

+> [!CAUTION]
+> This repository contains mods for the **ADULT GAME** Mad Island.
+>
+> Thus, **BEWARE** that when browsing this repository content you are likely to find text, code and _maybe_ images that are not suitable for a general audience.
+>
+> As much as possible, I tried to keep images either zipped or not in the repository at all, but be cautios.
+>

 # Mad Island Mods

 Mods for Mad Island game.

 ## Before you begin

+> [!WARNING]
+> Read this before you continue.
+Don't report a bug to the developers if you can't reproduce it without mods.
+>

 Before you start, you need to know and understand that: